 The Sustainable Design MA is directed towards the goal of creating a more sustainable and equitable society.
-You will explore innovative and practical ways to help realise those visions, emphasising design, creativity, empathy, innovation, leadership and campaigning.
+You will explore innovative and practical ways to help realise those visions, emphasising design, creativity, empathy, innovation and activism.

 The course encourages critical thinking about the social and ecological agendas it addresses.
 The course is design-based, but not confined to design practice - it includes a significant amount of theoretical and contextual studies.
 It is possible to choose a dissertation option for the final major project.

-You will be taught by leading academics and practitioners in sustainable design, social design, social innovation, participatory design, strategic design, service design, designled innovation, and related topics.
-The course incorporates collaboration with real-world partners such as Audi Design Foundation, Design Council, Greengaged, Sorrell Foundation, ThinkPublic and Uscreates.
+You will be taught by leading academics and practitioners in sustainable design, social design, social innovation, participatory design, strategic design, service design, design-led innovation, and related topics.
+The course incorporates collaboration with partners such as Design Council, Futerra, Greengaged, Sorrell Foundation, ThinkPublic and Uscreates.

-Design project work, written assignments, live projects, major design research project.
+Design project work, live projects, research project folders, 5,000-word critical essay, and a major design research project.

 This structure is designed to help progress and develop your independent learning, encouraging you to construct and explore projects concerned with areas of particular personal interests.
-The overarching course philosophy, based upon an emphasis on research, methodology and design thinking, allows individual and personal concerns to be explored through focused study in design for development.
+The overarching course philosophy, based upon an emphasis on research, methodology and design thinking, allows individual and personal concerns to be explored through focused study in sustainable design.

 Social innovation is an emerging mode of creative and participatory human-centred practice which seeks to address societal challenges such as wellbeing, healthcare, homelessness, ageing, poverty, public service delivery and unemployment.
 It can be seen as a design-led activity.
 Design for social innovation is therefore the emerging mode of design practice and theory in which design thinking is applied to social and societal challenges.
 The co-production of design outcomes, moreover, sees designers acting as facilitators and enablers, rather than authors, of these outcomes.